codeigniter4/CodeIgniter4/user_guide_src/source/cli/cli_library.rst

 * Writing multi-colored text in the terminal
 * Beeping (be nice!)
 * Showing progress bars during long tasks
-* Wrapping long text lines to fit the window
+* Wrapping long text lines to fit the window.

 .. contents::
     :local: